U.K. Parliament Must Trigger Brexit, Highest Court Says, Dealing Setback To May

 In that interview, Miller added that people who pushed to leave the EU "didn't have a plan" for what comes next after leaving the union.
 And today, she acknowledged that the issue was one of the most divisive in modern times in Britain.

-Responding to Tuesday's ruling, 10 Downing Street noted that Parliament had previously backed the idea of Brexit when it approved the plan to hold a public referendum.
+Responding to Tuesday's ruling, No. 10 Downing St. noted that Parliament had previously backed the idea of Brexit when it approved the plan to hold a public referendum.

 A government spokesperson issued this statement: